Posts

 Image

 BHARAT INTERFACE FOR MONEY Developed by the National Payments Corporation of India, BHIM (Bharat Interface for Money) is a Mobile Payment App that uses Unified Payments Interface (UPI) to process payments.
 Its is named after Bhimrao Ramji Ambedkar and it was launched on December 30, 2016.
 It enables e-payments directly through banks, thereby encouraging cashless transactions.
-The logo for BHIM is a word mark comprising of text, used along with a graphical element denoting fast forward in tricolour of Indian flag.
+The logo for BHIM is a word mark comprising of text, used along with a graphical element denoting fast forward in tricolours of Indian flag.

 MY GOVERNMENT